day8/re-frame/docs/Testing.md

 ## Summary

-Most of your testing needs to happen in event handlers.
+Event handlers will be your primary focus when testing.
 Remember to review the utilities in [re-frame-test](https://github.com/Day8/re-frame-test).